-In the updated results of the ProtecT trial [1444] treatment-received analyses revealed different impacts of treatments over six years.
+In the updated results of the ProtecT trial [1529] treatment-received analyses revealed different impacts of treatments over six years.
 Men remaining on AM experienced gradual declines in sexual and urinary function with age with increases in ED from 35% at baseline to 53% at six years and nocturia from 20% to 38%.
 Radical treatment impacts were immediate and continued over six years.
 After RP, 95% reported ED persisting for 85% at six years, after EBRT this was 69% and 74%, respectively (p < 0.001 compared with AM).
 After RP, 36% reported urinary leakage requiring at least one pad/day, persisting for 20% at six years, compared with no change in men receiving EBRT or AM (p < 0.001).
 Worse bowel function and bother such as bloody stools 6% at six years and faecal incontinence 10%, was experienced by more men after EBRT than after RP or AM (p < 0.001) with lesser effects after BT.
 No treatment affected mental or physical QoL.
-In another paper on the twelve years outcome this trial [1364], it was seen that the generic quality-of-life scores were similar in randomised groups over seven to twelve years, urinary leakage requiring pads occurred in 18-24% of patients In the prostatectomy group over seven to twelve years, compared with 9-11% in the AM group and 3-8% in the radiotherapy group.
+In another paper on the twelve years outcome this trial [1438], it was seen that the generic QoL scores were similar in randomised groups over seven to twelve years, urinary leakage requiring pads occurred in 18-24% of patients In the prostatectomy group over seven to twelve years, compared with 9-11% in the AM group and 3-8% in the radiotherapy group.
 Erections sufficient for intercourse were reported in 18% at seven years in the prostatectomy group, compared with 30% in the AM and 27% in the radiotherapy groups; all converged to low levels of potency by year twelve.
 Nocturia (voiding at least twice per night) occurred in 34% in the prostatectomy group compared with 48% in the radiotherapy group and 47% in the AM group at twelve years.
 Faecal leakage affected 12% in the radiotherapy group compared with 6% in the other groups by year twelve.
 The AM group experienced gradual age-related declines in sexual and urinary function, avoiding radical treatment effects unless they changed management.
+The PACE-A Trial randomised 123 patients over ten years to prostatectomy or SBRT [1530].
+At 24 months, only 32 patients in the surgery group and 46 of the RT group were available for analysis.
+Each group has one patient with more than one security pad per day.
+In summary, the authors show an equal urinary bother score, with more imitative symptoms and bowel symptoms for SBRT.
+The overall sexual function is better in the SBRT group.
+However, this study showed a differential dropout with only 50% patients of the surgery group in the final readout, an extremely show recruitment and an unmet target size.